-15. FINAL REVIEW
+19. FINAL REVIEW

-- 1. COMPLETE THE INFORMATION IN THE WARRANTY AND SERVICE SECTION OF THE OWNER GUIDE (See last pages of the OWNER guide). - 2.
-Visually inspect the appliance.
+1. COMPLETE THE INFORMATION IN THE WARRANTY AND SERVICE SECTION OF THE OWNER GUIDE (See last pages of the OWNER guide).

+- 2. Visually inspect the appliance.
 Clean off any marks incurred during installation. - 3.
 Advise the customer how to operate the fire. - 4.
 Explain to the customer that the appliance has a flame failure and spillage monitoring system.
 Point out the explanation of this system shown in the owner guide.
 Advise that if the fire goes out for any reason, wait at least three minutes before relighting.
-Stress that if the monitoring system repeatedly shuts off the fire, the appliance should be switched off and a specialist should be consulted.
-Point out that the lighting instruction details are on a metal plate attached at the bottom of the appliance behind the firefront and by the control knob. - 5.
+Stress that if the monitoring system repeatedly shuts off the fire, the appliance should be switched off and a competent person should be consulted. - 5.
 Advise that the fire may give off a slight odour while new.
-This is quite normal and it will disappear after a short period of use. - 6.
+This is quite normal and it will disappear after a few hours of use. - 6.
 Advise that any cleaning must only be carried out when the fire is off and cold. - 7.
-Advise the customer that they should read the Owner guide before operating the fire and always follow the advice in the section headed "Cleaning your fire". - 8.
+Advise the customer that they should read the owner guide before operating the fire and always follow the advice in the section headed "Cleaning your fire". - 8.
 Advise the customer that the appliance will operate to its maximum potential if the flue is primed during the first 20 30 minutes of use.
-To do this, simply turn the control to its highest setting.
+To do this, simply set the control to its highest setting.
 This will also burn off any carbon deposits that may have formed during previous use. - If using the appliance for long periods it is beneficial to change between settings.
 This will also help to remove any carbon deposits that may form during use. - 9.
-Recommend that the appliance should be serviced and the chimney inspected by a competent person (In the UK a GAS SAFE REGISTER engineer, Outside of the UK a CORGI or GAS SAFE REGISTER engineer) at least annually. - If the appliance is in premises in the United Kingdom occupied by a tenant, point out that by law a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every 12 months.

-10. Advise the customer that the firefront, fascia, hotbox and ceramic pieces can be cleaned as described in the owner guide and that the loose ceramic fuel effect pieces must be replace as described in the installer and owner guide supplied with them.
-Stress that no extra ceramic fuel effect pieces must be added over and above those supplied with the appliance and that any replacements must only be the authorised spares.
-Warn that ignoring this advice could cause incomplete clearance of the products of combustion with consequent health hazards.

-11. Inform the customer that the Serial number for the appliance is located on the metal plate attached at the bottom of the appliance behind the firefront and by the control knob.

-12. Hand the literature pack with this guide to the customer.
+Recommend that the appliance should be serviced and the chimney inspected by a competent person at least annually. - If the appliance is in premises in the United Kingdom occupied by a tenant, point out that by law a landlord must have any gas appliance, flue and pipework which is situated in a tenant's premises checked for safety at least every 12 months. - 10.
+Advise the customer that the fascia, window and ceramic pieces can be cleaned as described in the owner guide and that the loose ceramic fuel effect pieces must be replaced as described in the instructions supplied with them. - Stress that no extra ceramic fuel effect pieces must be added over and above those supplied with the appliance and that any replacements must only be the authorised spares.
+Warn that ignoring this advice could cause incomplete clearance of the products of combustion with consequent health hazards. - 11.
+Inform the customer that the Serial number for the appliance is located on the information label, located behind the lower front casting and underneath the burner (See figure 7 on page 58). - 12.
+Hand the literature pack with this guide to the customer.

-16. SERVICING AND PARTS REPLACEMENT
+20. SERVICING & PARTS REPLACEMENT